 The clear boundaries between work and home have become blurred and this is often for the better, creating more genuine relationships and greater flexibility in response to different employees’ needs.
 Our relationships are no longer transactional and will hopefully never return to being just that.

 Managers and business leaders have also been innovative in how they support their teams from a distance, with many showing greater concern for employee mental health and wellbeing.
 As remote workers make up a greater portion of their teams in the future, employers need to continue to facilitate engaging employee onboarding, collaboration and connection.

 So what happens next?

-If a balance can therefore be struck, it is highly possible that deep, focussed work can now be done at home, and that this can redefine the workspace as a hub for social connection, incidental conversation and collaboration.
+Now with hybrid working becoming the norm, focussed work can be done at home, and allowing the workspace as a hub for social connection, incidental conversation and collaboration.
 The golden moments that are not scheduled and often lead to innovation, happen in the office when no one plans it.
-By providing an activated, engaged hub which caters for various activities, a new workspace could provide a variety of accommodation for staff counts way beyond the traditional 1/10 sqm calculations, whilst decreasing the density of bodies in space at any particular moment in time.
+By providing an activated, engaged hub which caters for various activities, a new workspace provides a variety of accommodation for staff counts way beyond the traditional 1/10 sqm calculations, whilst decreasing the density of bodies in space at any particular moment in time.

-This may lead to organisations keeping their current leased space but increasing their alternate accommodation, or indeed, decreasing their required space all together.
-We anticipate that will need to be assessed for all organisations, based on their unique needs.
+This has lead to some organisations keeping their current leased space but increasing their alternate accommodation, or indeed, decreasing their required space all together.
+We anticipate that this will need to be assessed for all organisations, based on their unique needs.

-COVID-19 has undoubtedly accelerated the future of work and the future of workplace design is evolving as we speak.
-With so much information available to you, we wanted to assemble the most crucial future of work knowledge in one place for you to access readily.
+COVID-19 accelerated the future of work and the future of workplace design.
+To help businesses plan their workplace strategy for the future, we have assembled the most crucial future of work knowledge in one place.
 Check out all you need to know about the future of work here